litec-pota/sensors2mqtt/README.md

 # Sensordata2mqtt

 This project implements a HTML5 sensordata application which sends the sensordata as acceleration, orientation and GPS as JSON via MQTT to the specified topic.
-Therefore it enables you to use your smartphone, tablet or laptop to be used as cheap and eays to use sensor device in the IoT environment.
+Therefore it enables you to use your smartphone, tablet or laptop to be used as cheap and easy to use sensor device in the IoT environment.

 ## Installing